dtsn/jungleskipper/_members/dr-j-l-baterista.md

   source_link: ''

 ---
-Not much is known about Dr J L Baterista apart from he bares a striking resemblance to the Imagineer Joe Lanisero.
-The name 'baterista' means drummer in portuguease.
+Not much is known about Dr J L Baterista apart from he bears a striking resemblance to the Imagineer Joe Lanisero.
+The name 'baterista' means drummer in Portuguese.